 Complaints and further details

-In the event that you wish to know more about how Bright-Hill Funerals uses your data, or to make a complaint about how your personal data is being processed by Bright-Hill Funerals (or third parties as described in 4.4 above), or how your complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority and Bright-Hill Funerals.
+In the event that you wish to know more about how Bright-Hill Funerals uses your data, or to make a complaint about how your personal data is being processed by Bright-Hill Funerals (or third parties as described above), or how your complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority and Bright-Hill Funerals.

 The details for each of these contacts are:

 |Supervisory authority contact details||Bright-Hill Funerals contact details:|

 |Telephone:||0303 123 1113||01983 717554|